sruti-parthipan/doctorAppointment/README.md

 ### Database
 - MongoDB chosen for its efficiency in storing user, doctor, and appointment data, supporting a reliable and scalable data storage solution.

-## Getting Started
-To run the kMedLog application locally, follow these steps: